Wicklow county hurling team: Crest and colours

 Wicklow's traditional team colours are royal blue and gold.
 The kits are usually blue shirts, white shorts and blue socks with a gold trim.
 Wicklow's alternative jersey is white with blue shorts and blue socks.

 The Wicklow crest features the roundtower of Glendalough in the foreground surrounded by a large 'W' standing for the name of the county.
 In the background of the crest is a green mountain, representing the Wicklow Mountains and below is a hand holding a Gaelic football and a hurley and sliotar.

-Kit evolution

 Team sponsorship

-Joule became Wicklow's shirt sponsor ahead of the 2017 season.
+W H Scott Lifting became Wicklow's Hurling shirt sponsor ahead of the 2017 season.